 Mirroring, or more generally “Display transformation”

-In narrow environments the standard 4 m distance may be difficult to achieve.
-In such conditions, high-quality front surface mirrors can be employed to extend the effective viewing distance.
-Their mirroring can be compensated for by Settings>Display transformation.
+In many environments the standard 4 m distance may be difficult to achieve.
+In such conditions, high-quality front surface mirrors can extend the effective viewing distance.
+Their image-flip can be compensated for by Settings>Display transformation.

 Shortcuts